 The good news about an HSA is that an employer can contribute funds to your HSA on your behalf.
-For 2018 the max contribution (employer + employee) is $3,450 for an individual or $6,850 for a family.
+For 2020 the max contribution (employer + employee) is $3,550 for an individual or $7,100 for a family.
 There is a $1,000 or higher annual “catch-up” for those age 55 and up.
+If you and your spouse are both over age 55 you will have to each open your own HSA in order to make two catch-up contributions.
 Typically your employer will partner with an HSA provider (which is convenient) but you don’t have to use that provider.

 There are many HSA providers, be sure to check into what kinds of fees are charged on those accounts.
 Ask your local bank or credit union or take a look at https://www.hsasearch.com.
 Your HR department may also serve as a resource for recommendations.
 It’s also important to note that a High Deductible Health Plan can cover preventative care at no charge.
 Which means that you won’t have to pay your deductible to get some annual screenings.
 Read your plan details to find out what your plan covers when it comes to preventative care.